Mujhe Pyaar Hua Tha: Plot

 Maheer says yes to her marriage with Saad in sadness, forcing Saad to say yes as well to the marriage, but Saad says the rukhsati won't happen yet and he leaves.
 When Areeb arrives, Sarwar and Azhar kick him out, and Beenish calls Areeb to tell him that Rehan has died, leaving Areeb distraught and in guilt.
 It is revealed that Rafia told Saad to say no to his and Maheer's marriage.
-Saad and Maheer are trying to adjust to their married life but Neelo tells her parents that Saad has always loved Maheer and Maheer knew Areeb and liked him before their marriage was finalized, which makes Sarwar go to Azhar and he yells at Rafia, asking her why she put all the blame on Saad.
+Saad and Maheer are trying to adjust to their married life but Neelo tells her parents that Saad has always loved Maheer and Maheer knew Areeb and liked him before their marriage was finalised, which makes Sarwar go to Azhar and he yells at Rafia, asking her why she put all the blame on Saad.
 Maheer also confronts her mother about this, saying that it was never Saad's fault and she wasn't capable of Areeb's love and trust.

 Areeb tries his best to win Maheer.
 He forcefully tries to talk to Maheer but she ignores him.
-Areeb gets into and accident and Saad is arrested.
+Areeb gets into an accident and Saad is arrested.
 Areeb's self-proclaimed fiancée Faha blames Maheer for Areeb's condition.
-Sarwar died from heart attack and Neelo blames Maheer for it.
+Sarwar dies from a heart attack and Neelo blames Maheer for it.
 Maheer sees Saad with another girl and feels insecure about it.
 Gradually Maheer and Saad come closer.
 She realises Saad's love for her and accepts him as her husband.
 Then Maheer rejects Areeb and starts a new life with Saad.